Healthcare Associated Infections (HAIs)

 What’s Here

-The dashboards show annual data on HAIs that hospitals have to report.
-You can see how Washington hospitals are currently performing, and the progress they have made in reducing HAIs.
-The dashboards display the last 5 years of available data.
+You can see how Washington hospitals are performing and the progress they have made in reducing HAIs.
+The dashboard compares facility-to-facility rates, facility-to-statewide averages, and national averages.

 The data for these dashboards comes from the National Healthcare Safety Network (NHSN).
 Washington HAI reporting requirements are the same as the ones from the Centers for Medicare and Medicaid Services.